Interview – Pat Torpey of Mr. Big

 CrypticRock.com – That is a fantastic mix of musical influence.
 My last question for you is pertaining to movies.
 CrypticRock.com covers music and Horror films.
 If you are a fan of Horror films, what are some of your favorite Horror films?

 Pat Torpey – I do.
 I like movies in general; especially good movies, and I like Sci-Fi movies.
 Recently I saw Prometheus (2012) and I really liked that, because I like Ridley Scott.
 That whole Alien series was really something that I always enjoyed.
 As far as Horror movies, I have not seen any of the recent movies.
-When I was younger though, there was always the good scary movies.
+When I was younger though, there were always good scary movies.
 I remember seeing, of course, The Exorcist (1973) and some of the classic stuff.
 There was an old movie called The Curse of Dracula (1958) that I remember, when I was a kid, it had such a big impression on me.

 CrypticRock.com – Sci-Fi films like Alien do cross over into the Horror genre as well, because they are quite frightening.